cheminfo/spectrum-generator/README.md

   from: 0, // default value: 0
   to: 1000, // default value: 1000
   nbPoints: 10001, // default value: 10001
-  factor: 3, // default value would covers 99.99% of the surface and depends on the shape
   shape: {
     kind: 'gaussian', // default value is gaussian
   },